mysan91/milestoneprojecttwo/README.md

 ## Deployment
-The fallowing steps i made to deploy the project on to the github page.
+The following steps i made to deploy the project on to the github page.
 I logged in to my github account and then selected my repository.
 I then chosed my project repostory mysan91/Milestoneprojectone and then at the top there is a setting button that i clicked.
 Then i scrolled down to the Github Pages and under the source section i clicked on the NONE and in the dropdown i selected Master and then clicked the save button.